 WASHINGTON – The Trump administration has approved a plan to provide lethal weapons to Ukraine, U.S. officials said Friday, aiming to fortify the former Soviet republic’s military as it fights separatists backed by Russia.

-That’s according to several U.S. officials who weren’t authorized to discuss the decision publicly and demanded anonymity.
+The officials describing the plan weren’t authorized to discuss it publicly and demanded anonymity.

 Local journalism is essential.

 Give directly to The Spokesman-Review's Northwest Passages community forums series -- which helps to offset the costs of several reporter and editor positions at the newspaper -- by using the easy options below.
 Gifts processed in this system are not tax deductible, but are predominately used to help meet the local financial requirements needed to receive national matching-grant funds.